IN SITU | 2016-2026

 MÉNAGE À TROIS | 2019

-Mira Albrecht invites Élodie Merland and Ed Sanders for a Belgian/French/British “ménage à trois”.
-An artistic cohabitation in Poort 8, that focuses towards the notion of interior and intimacy.
+Mira Albrecht invites Élodie Merland and Ed Sanders to a Belgian/French/British “ménage à trois”.
+An artistic cohabitation at Poort 8, focusing on the notions of interiority and intimacy.

 Poort 8 / Ghent, Belgium (May-June 2019).